-The Office of Fair Trading has concluded its in-app purchase investigation, stating that some games are utilizing "potentially unfair and aggressive commercial practices to which children may be particularly susceptible."
+Now the group has concluded its investigation, stating that some games are utilizing "potentially unfair and aggressive commercial practices to which children may be particularly susceptible."